Do you have seasonal affective disorder?

 • Younger adults also have a higher risk of SAD than older adults

-• In addition to the popular light therapy, cognitive-behavioral therapy has grown in popularity to prevent recurrences of the disorder
+• Cognitive-behavioral therapy has grown in popularity to prevent recurrences of the disorder

 Related Posts